Kimberly Prather

 Kimberly A. Prather is an American atmospheric chemist.
-She is a Distinguished Chair in Atmospheric Chemistry and a Distinguished Professor at the Scripps Institution of Oceanography and Department of Chemistry and Biochemistry at UC San Diego.
+She is a distinguished chair in atmospheric chemistry and a distinguished professor at the Scripps Institution of Oceanography and department of chemistry and biochemistry at UC San Diego.
 Her work focuses on how humans are influencing the atmosphere and climate.
 In 2019, she was elected a member of the National Academy of Engineering for technologies that transformed understanding of aerosols and their impacts on air quality, climate, and human health.
 In 2020, she was elected as a member of the National Academy of Sciences.
-She is also an elected Fellow of the American Geophysical Union, the American Association for the Advancement of Science, American Philosophical Society, and the American Academy of Arts and Sciences.
+She is also an elected Fellow of the American Philosophical Society, American Geophysical Union, the American Association for the Advancement of Science, American Philosophical Society, and the American Academy of Arts and Sciences.

 Education and early career

 Prather was born in Santa Rosa, California.
-She studied at Santa Rosa Junior College and University of California, Davis, earning a Bachelor's degree in 1985 and a PhD in 1990.
+She studied at Santa Rosa Junior College and University of California, Davis, earning a bachelor's degree in 1985 and a PhD in 1990.
 She served as a postdoctoral fellow at the University of California, Berkeley between 1990 and 1992, working with Nobel Laureate Yuan T. Lee.
-Prather joined University of California, Riverside as an Assistant Professor in 1992.
+Prather joined University of California, Riverside as an assistant professor in 1992.
 During her time at UC Riverside she began to work on aerosol mass spectrometry, developing ways to make it compact and transportable.
 She patented the technology.